QED-92/cyber-security/modules/sqlmap/sqlmap_notes.md

 ### User-Agent Blacklisting Bypass

 The default SQLmap user-agent is blacklisted by many security systems.
-If you receive **5XX** HTTP error codes, consider changing the user-agent by including the **random-agent** flag.
+If you receive **5XX** HTTP error codes, consider changing the user-agent by including the **--random-agent** flag.

 **Example:**